-Hence we have calculated Total Gross Pay as Rs.3900/- and Hourly Rate as Rs.30/- If the Hours Rate changes the values will be get automatically changed and the same Gross Total also will be get changed.
+Hence we have calculated Total Gross Pay as Rs.3900/- and Hourly Rate as Rs.30/- If the Hours Rate changes, the values will be automatically changed, and the same Gross Total will also be changed.

-Lest see what happens if the Hourly Rate is changed to Rs.10/- and we will get the below result as follows.
+Let’s see what happens if the Hourly Rate is changed to Rs.10/- and we will get the below result.